 MUS F531 Score Reading and Aural Skills I (1 cr.)
-P: T511 or equivalent.
+P: T511 Aural Music Theory Review for Graduate Students or equivalent.
 Performance at the piano of graded examples of orchestral and choral scores.
 Transposition of instruments through the mastery of clef reading.
 Advanced ear training, emphasizing skills for conductors.

 MUS F532 Score Reading and Aural Skills II (1 cr.)
-P: F531 or permission of instructor.
-Continuation of work in F531.
+P: F531 Score Reading and Aural Skills I. Continuation of work in F531.

 MUS F533 Advanced Score Reading and Aural Skills I (1 cr.)
-P: F532 or permission of instructor.
+P: F532 Score Reading and Aural Skills II.
 Further mastery of score reading and aural skills for conductors.

 MUS F534 Advanced Score Reading and Aural Skills II (1 cr.)
-P: F533 or permission of instructor.
-Continuation of work in F533.
+P: F533 Advanced Score Reading and Aural Skills I. Continuation of work in F533.

 MUS F540 Postural Alignment for the Musician (1 cr.)
 Biomechanical integration of the muscular and skeletal systems to promote a balanced and supported posture for all musical activities.
 Centering and relaxation skills.
-No more than two credit hours of course enrollment may be counted toward the diploma music course requirement, or towards the graduate outside area or minor.
+No more than two credit hours of course enrollment may be counted toward the diploma music course requirement or towards graduate other required credits.